davedema/AudioFX_Recognition/README.md

 main.py executes both training and testing. executables/maintrain.py executes only training and executables/maintest.py only testing, executables/plotfeatures.py executes plotting.

 Feature selection selects 4 best scoring features which will be used in maintest.py to classify.
-Number of top scoring features used in classification can be modified in user_interface.py by setting a different k as argument of SelectKBest()
+Number of top scoring features used in classification can be modified in user_interface.py by setting a different k as return value kbest().

 ## User interface